isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ::

-        00 96 - service priority (150 in hex as unsigned 16 bit integer)
+        00 96 - service priority (150 in hex as unsigned 16-bit integer)
-        00 12 - length of the Authentication Domain Name (name of the resolver) FQDN (18 in hex as unsigned 16 bit integer) 08 72 65 73 6f 6c 76 65 72 07 65 78 61 6d 70 6c 65 00 - 18 octets of the ADN FQDN
+        00 12 - length of the Authentication Domain Name (name of the resolver) FQDN (18 in hex as unsigned 16-bit integer) 08 72 65 73 6f 6c 76 65 72 07 65 78 61 6d 70 6c 65 00 - 18 octets of the ADN FQDN
         00 20 - 32 octets is the length of the following two IPv6 addresses
         20 01 0d b8 00 00 00 00 00 00 00 00 00 00 00 01 - 2001:db8::1
         20 01 0d b8 00 00 00 00 00 00 00 00 00 00 00 02 - 2001:db8::2
-        00 01 - SvsParams begin - this is alpn SvcParamKey
+        00 01 - SvsParams begin - this is the alpn SvcParamKey
         00 0e - length of the alpn SvcParamValue field (14 octets)
         03    - length of the following alpn-id coded on one octet 64 6f 74 - "dot" - value of the alpn